Charles-Chrismann/dynamic-readme/README.md

 add badge support for contact module

-add custom title for contact module
+add custom title for contact (reach me) module

 add admin dashboard

+disable game schedule if not runned

+add possibiity to disable games (gameboy service should not save if not displayed) & support for resume